 - Probably one of the best, if not the best, managed Russian companies.

-- Skin in the game, the BoD and management owns 39% of the company.
+- Skin in the game, the BoD and management own 39% of the company.

-- Have no long-term debt, in best position to sustain low oil prices.
+- Have no long-term debt, in the best position to sustain low oil prices.

-- The highest oil reserves among the oil majors relative to its size.
+- The highest oil reserves among the oil majors relative to their size.